palpen/wage_calculator/README.md

 ### To Do:
 - Get hours worked from \*\*Time\*\*
 - Allow calculation of hours and wages for multiple months
+- Allow abbreviations of month and year (e.g. Dec '16)

 [id]: img/output_term.png